Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 For getting a basic running configuration that is also used for 4th PoC do follow the steps.
   - The configuration files are copied into the *activeConfig* directory.
+  - ES-Plugins are copied into the karaf /etc folder Here are the steps:

      cd ~/CENTENNIAL/code/apps/persistentDatabase
      cp -r activeConfigExamples/sdnpoc4/* activeConfig